zk12-dev/CubicCastles-CreativeMode/README.md

 #######################################################################################

-All this code is running under the MIT License so please pay attention to it.
+All this code is running under the MIT License.

 Copyrighted (c) 2024 by zk12 A.K.A Hispano